mhhayashi/games-cs3950/README.md

-Class Project by: Alex, Casey, and Max for CS3950
+Class project by Alex, Casey, and Max for CS3950

 [The Website (index.md)](https://mhhayashi.github.io/games-cs3950/)